WGLab/LIQA/doc/Install.md

 ```

 ## Test
-You can check whether the installation in complete or not by:
+You can check whether the installation is complete by:
 ```bash
 $ liqa